ApteroSAS/arena-client/README.md

 ## Installation
 1.Get the server connection link at [Arena](https://console.colyseus.io/login)

-Clone the repository
+2.Clone the repository
 ```
 git clone https://github.com/ApteroSAS/arena-client.git
 ```

-2.To be able to build the client application, you'll need to enter in the folder, and install the required dependencies first.
+3.To be able to build the client application, you'll need to enter in the folder, and install the required dependencies first.
 ```
 cd ArenaClient
 npm install
 ```
+4.To configure  client application and connect it to the server goes to the webpack config file an add the endpoint link Server configuration
 ## How to run

 ```